hewison-chris/agora-cl-docs/website/docs/install/partials/_quickstart-intro.md

 ## Introduction

-Agora-cl is an implementation of the [Ethereum proof-of-stake consensus specification](https://github.com/ethereum/consensus-specs).
-In this quickstart, you’ll use Agora-cl to run an Agora-cl node and optionally a validator.
+Agora-cl is an implementation of the [Ethereum proof-of-stake consensus specification](https://github.com/ethereum/consensus-specs) for use in the Agora public blockchain network.
+In this quickstart, you’ll use Agora-cl to run consensus layer node and optionally a validator.
 This will let you stake 40,000 BOA using hardware that you manage.

 This is a beginner-friendly guide.
 Familiarity with the command line is expected, but otherwise this guide makes no assumptions about your technical skills or prior knowledge.